 Evaluation of Management

-Management personnel have traditionally been subject to strict hiring standards coupled with tough competition.
-However, the upper management is rarely subject to external performance evaluation.
-Most executives are evaluated by means of internal mechanisms unless public relation incidents require the illustration of fair practices.
-However, we are the opinion that this approach is fundamentally flawed.
+Management personnel has traditionally been subject to strict hiring standards and tough competition.
+However, upper management is rarely subject to external performance evaluation.
+Most executives are evaluated through internal mechanisms unless public relations incidents require the illustration of fair practices.
+However, we think that this approach is fundamentally flawed.

-It is obvious that performance measurement that is conducted objectively can assist a great deal in optimizing and improving performance and ultimately the outcome.
-However, the traditional SOP which only measures frontline workers; inherently neglects to measure the performance of the leadership.
-The opponents of rigorous executive evaluation argue that a significant portion of virtually all executive duties may not lend themselves to objective measurements because of inherent necessity of judgment calls as well as personal conclusions.
+Performance measurement that is conducted objectively can assist greatly in optimizing and improving performance and, ultimately, the outcome.
+However, the traditional SOP, which only measures frontline workers, inherently neglects to measure the performance of the leadership.
+The opponents of rigorous executive evaluation argue that a significant portion of virtually all executive duties may not lend themselves to objective measurements because of the inherent necessity of judgment calls and personal conclusions.

-The greatest challenge of implementing such procedures would be within the ability to establish the necessity which may encounter a great deal of resistance by those executives that will be subject to such evolutions.
+The greatest challenge of implementing such procedures would be the ability to establish the necessity, which may encounter a great deal of resistance by those executives that will be subject to such evolutions.
 Nevertheless, other stakeholders can and should push for such measures to enhance organizational effectiveness and efficiency.